alyson1907/image-highlighter/README.md

 | <img src="./demo/img/cerebral_angiography.jpg" height="300"> | <img src="./demo/colorize_results/cerebral_inferno_LoG.png" height="300"> | <img src="./demo/colorize_results/cerebral_inferno_sobel.png" height="300"> |

 # Results
 The idea of the program is to provide **a set** of filters to be applied to a gray-scaled image.
 That being said, the program can be used to generate an image resulting of multiple combination of these filters.
-In this section I describe shortly the main failures and difficulties faced while developing the program.
+In this section I describe shortly the main failures and difficulties, as well as the success cases faced while developing the program.

 ## Failures
 - **Sobel Operator performance**: the way the iterations of the Sobel filter is currently implemented is not optimal.
 This filter clearly takes longer to be applied than the other ones.